Updated May 27, 2021

 Dear Sholom residents, tenants, staff and families,

-We have one staff who tested positive with COVID-19 at Shirley Chapman Sholom Home East.
-Therefore, we are suspending in-person visits with the exception of essential and compassionate care visits at that location.
+We have one positive COVID-19 staff at Bentson Family Assisted Living, therefore we are suspending in-person visits with the exception of essential and compassionate care visits at this location.
 We will re-evaluate after we have completed two full rounds of testing of staff and residents with consecutive, negative test results.
+Additionally, there are two residents that are positive for COVID-19 at Menorah West.

 Do I Still Need to Wear a Mask and Social Distance?